Anita McRae-Williams, M.A.

 Outreach Communications Program Manager, Division of Extramural Research

-Ms. McRae-Williams has served on trans-NIH committees related to communications, diversity, and electronic grant submission procedures.
+Ms. McRae-Williams has served on NIH-wide committees related to communications, diversity, and electronic grant submission procedures.
 She also has played pivotal roles in many NCCIH developmental communication activities.

 Ms. McRae-Williams holds a master’s degree in applied management with a concentration in health care administration from the University of Maryland University College and bachelor’s degrees in sociology and psychology from Frostburg State University.
 She is a longstanding active member of the Public Relations Society of America (PRSA) and former board member of PRSA’s Health Academy.
 Her awards include an NIH Director’s Award, several NIH Plain Language Awards, and several NCCIH merit awards for outstanding accomplishments.